 The past 6 months has seen some changes for us.
 One of the changes involved developing a structure that gave us clear guidelines on Tennis Footwork and Court Movement.
 We called this our “7 Tennis Movement Principles”

 We did this to give us clear definition on what we teach our athletes.
 We have found it has given athletes more confidence in what they are doing and helps educate them on the importance of breaking down movement and focusing on weaker movement patterns.

 To keep it simple, we highlighted 7 areas that effect overall movement, then...

-Having a dynamic, confident first step is important if you want to develop fast movement around court.
+Having a dynamic, confident first step is important if you want to develop a fast movement around the court.
 This doesn’t come easy to many players.
-In fact, it is the area that most players struggle with, even if they don’t realise it.
+In fact, it is the area that most players struggle with, even if they don’t realize it.